danielharrell/does_music_move/does_music_move.md

-But let me try to put this point still another way, since I think it captures the nonsense more firmly.
+But let me try to put this point still another way, since I think it captures the nonsense more strongly.
 The melody is not a spatial whole, like our hand, that space can then *contain*, at *every* moment of its motion.
 The melody is rather a temporal whole, that space *cannot* then contain, at *any* moment of its motion.
-For at any moment, at most, space can contain only one note of the melody rather than the whole of it.
+For space can contain only one note of the melody at a time.
 But this seems to mean, speaking strictly if nonsensically, that there is no melody to be heard, in the space we hear it move.
 When I say we hear a leap in "Twinkle, Twinkle" from the ˆ1 tone to the ˆ5 tone, there is nothing to hear, nothing audible, making the leap.
 But how, in that case, could there *be* any leap to hear?
 And what could be making it?
-Or to put the nonsense more generally: in music, we hear a movement between unmoving notes; but this means we hear a movement without hearing anything move.
-In this sense, music never makes a sound.
+Or we could put the nonsense more generally like this.
+In music, we hear a movement between unmoving notes.
+But this means we hear a movement without hearing anything actually move.
+And in this sense, music never makes a sound.
 But how can this be?
 What could we be hearing that never makes a sound?

 Yet this is only the start of the nonsense; and the end of the nonsense implicates the very